unaizafaiz/spark_pagerank/README.md

 `$SPARK_HOME/bin/spark-submit --class PageRank --master "<worker_node_url>" target/scala-2.11/unaiza_faiz_hw5-assembly-0.1.jar <path_of_input_file> <path_of_output_directory> <no_of_pagerank_iterations>`
 Eg.
 `$SPARK_HOME/bin/spark-submit --class PageRank --master "<worker_node_url>" target/scala-2.11/unaiza_faiz_hw5-assembly-0.1.jar ~/Documents/dblp.xml ./src/main/resources/output 10`
-8. The output of mapreduce can be found in the Output directory location provided in the command above
+8. The output of the spark application can be found in the Output directory location provided in the command above

 ##Input File
 The dblp.xml file can be downloaded from [https://dblp.uni-trier.de/xml/](https://dblp.uni-trier.de/xml/)

 ##Output Sample

+The complete output of the program can be found in unaiza_faiz_hw5/output folder

 ![PageRank output](./Output.png)